Abdul Muis

-Abdul Muis (also spelt Abdoel Moeis; 1886 – 17 July 1959), was an Indonesian writer, journalist and nationalist.
+Abdul Muis (also spelt Abdoel Moeis; 1886–1959), was an Indonesian writer, journalist and nationalist.
 He advocated for Indonesia's independence from the Netherlands.
-He was the first person to be named a national hero by President Sukarno.
+He was the first person to be named an Indonesian national hero.

 Biography

-Born in Sungai Puar, West Sumatra in 1886 to a leading member of the Minangkabau, Muis received a western education and studied medicine in Jakarta for three years before being forced to pull out due to ill health.
+Born in Sungai Puar in 1886 to a leading member of the Minangkabau, Muis received a western education and studied medicine in Jakarta for three years before being forced to pull out due to ill health.